Air is an extremely fast R code formatter. This function sets up a project to use Air. Specifically, it:

 editor.formatOnSave = true

-for R files to enable formatting on every save.Sets
+for R and Quarto files to enable formatting on every save.Sets

 editor.defaultFormatter